How Far to Drain an Above Ground Pool for Winter

 • One option is to use a submersible pump, which involves connecting a hose to the pump and directing the water away from the pool area.

-• Another option is to use a siphon, taking advantage of gravity to create suction and pull water out of the pool.
+• Another option is to use a siphon, which uses gravity to create suction and pull water out of the pool.

 Type of Cover

-It is important to take into consideration the type of pool cover you will be using.
+It is important to consider the type of pool cover you will be using.

-If you are using a floating cover, you should drain the water level to about 6 inches below the skimmer or the bottom of the returns.
+If you use a floating cover, drain the water level to about 6 inches below the skimmer or the bottom of the returns.

-If using a standard non-porous winter cover then remove enough water so that the level is approximately 6 inches below the skimmer.
+If using a standard non-porous winter cover, remove enough water to reach a level approximately 6 inches below the skimmer.

 Pool Size and Material

-One of the primary factors that will impact the draining distance for your above ground pool is the type of pool you have.
+One of the primary factors impacting the draining distance of your above-ground pool is the type of pool you have.

-There are two main types of above ground pools: steel and fiberglass.
-Steel above-ground pools usually require more water removal because they are not as strong as fiberglass pools.
+There are two main types of above-ground pools: steel and fiberglass.
+Steel pools usually require more water removal because they are less strong than fiberglass pools.

-For above-ground pools with a vinyl liner, it is generally suggested to drain the pool between 4 and 6 inches below the bottom of the skimmer mouth.
-This ensures that there is enough space for water to expand and contract during winter.
+It is generally suggested that the pool be drained between 4 and 6 inches below the bottom of the skimmer mouth for above-ground pools with a vinyl liner.
+This ensures enough space for water to expand and contract during winter.

 draining an above ground pool for winter